 Adventure photography is all about capturing each and every microsecond to preserve the best possible dynamism and impulse within it.
 So do not ever think of opening the camera at the right moment of your choice.
 Thus you might miss the best possible shot by the time you open.
-And at last but not the least it makes the photo lose its language of dynamism, of its sense of continuity.
-The split second shots are the best part of an adventure photography.
+And last but not least it makes the photo lose its language of dynamism, of its sense of continuity.
+The split-second shots are the best part of adventure photography.

 The Rule of Thirds:

-A postcard-perfect photo must have equilibrium within it.
+In the rule of thirds, a postcard-perfect photo must have equilibrium within it.
 And by ‘equilibrium’ I mean the evenness or the equal distribution of the photo object within a postcard.
 It helps to create a more balanced composition.
 Imagine an image is split into thirds, vertically and horizontally, resulting in a number of even box fragments.
 Now you are supposed to put all the important parts of the picture in those boxes.
-You can do it by turning on your camera’s ‘Grid’ feature, that will display a rule of thirds grid on your LCD screen automatically.
+You can do it by turning on your camera’s ‘Grid’ feature, which will display a rule of thirds grid on your LCD screen automatically.

 You can always experiment with the compositions.
 Change your angle, perspective.
 Take it from the ground, take it from the top of a tree, take it lying on the ground.
 With these subtle changes in perspective, you can always rock the stage.
 With the difference in angles and different distances, you can easily see the changes in the vision.
 A whole new perspective is born with this experimentation.

-This is another not so popular, yet very effective tip for a better adventure photography.
+This is another not so popular, yet very effective tip for better adventure photography.
 It enhances the lively effect of the content.
-Far from creating an objective frame of a mere third person view, adventure photography lives up to the every living second inside the frame.
-You might want to also set your camera to take a series of shots once the ten second timer is complete, to be sure you get a suitable photograph.
+Far from creating an objective frame of a mere third-person view, adventure photography lives up to every living second inside the frame.
+You might want to also set your camera to take a series of shots once the ten-second timer is complete, to be sure you get a suitable photograph.

 Apart from being only a technical thing, this needs an immense individual touch also.
-It comes along the sense of perspective also.
+It comes along with a sense of perspective also.
 So, you need to decide first in which way, you want to show it to the viewer.
 This subtle change in perspective and placement of the subject can bring a brilliant sense of breathtaking, tantalizing adventure to the viewer’s mind.
-So, before rushing to the particular sport, first decide the perspective and placement of the subject properly.
+So, before rushing to the particular sport, first, decide the perspective and placement of the subject properly.

-Despite the emergence of the brand new technologies with the promise of fixing everything and turning a photographer into a mere puppet of the show, the best photos are always captured in manual modes.
+Despite the emergence of brand new technologies with the promise of fixing everything and turning a photographer into a mere puppet of the show, the best photos are always captured in manual modes while doing wildlife photography.
 And if you want to boss this business of professional photography, you need to learn all those.
 Because a machine lacks all those humane aspects, necessary for a perfect click.
 A photographer’s identity lies in this handling of the camera.
 This manual mode gives you much more control over the game and you can create a world of your own.